Our marina association board is comprised of:

 How often does the Board of Directors meet?

-The board meets quarterly, usually on the first Tuesday of the month.
-Notice is placed on the clubhouse at least 48 hours in advance, and all owners are welcome to attend.
-An annual meeting of owners is held once a year, usually in December.
+The board meets as needed to conduct the business of the Association.
+Notice is placed on the clubhouse door at least 48 hours in advance and owners are welcome to attend.
+An annual meeting of owners is held once a year, usually in December and owners receive written notice at least 60 days prior.

 What are the duties of the Board of Directors?